Fatal motorcycle crash closes intersection in Aurora

 AURORA, Ill.
 (WLS) --A fatal motorcycle accident has closed an intersection in Aurora Thursday, officials said.

-The Aurora Police Department reports that a motorcyclist was traveling southbound on South Eola Road at approximately 1:50 p.m. when they hit a tree near the intersection with McCoy Drive.
+The Aurora Police Department reports that a 30-year old Aurora man on a motorcycle was traveling southbound on South Eola Road at approximately 1:50 p.m. when he hit a tree near the intersection with McCoy Drive.

 No other vehicles were involved and no one else was hurt in the incident.